 Reporting should be completed within 72 hours upon recognition of a case.
 For more information, please visit the Department of Health Services Disease Reporting page.

 - Malaria EpiNet, P-01931 (PDF): A malaria infection case reporting and investigation protocol for health professionals.

 - Centers for Disease Control and Prevention (CDC) Malaria Case Report Form (PDF): An infection follow-up form to use to report cases by mail or fax.

 Malaria Diagnosis and Treatment in the United States: Information on malaria diagnosis and treatment from CDC.

-Wisconsin Malaria Data: Department of Health Services charts with data from 2009 through 2018.
+Wisconsin Malaria Data: Department of Health Services charts with recent case data.

 Laboratory criteria for confirmation: